remla23-team13/operation/README.md

 To access the other version of the app, close the private window and then go to localhost on a new private window.
 Repeat the process if you got the same version.

+To open the prometheus dashboard run `istioctl dashboard prometheus` and then verify the differences between the two deployments with a querie like `positive_prediction_ratio`.

 ### Docker-Compose
 Run the following commands in the root directory of this repo
 ```bash